bensmiller/detection-limit-fitting/README.md

 ## Latest Revisions
 1.  **NEW FEATURE: ANOVA testing**
+2.  **NEW FEATURE: toggle Y log transform**
+3.  **NEW FEATURE: can now modify initial guesses for fitted parameters**
-2. Changed t test to just be between two files, now that ANOVA is implemented.
+4. Changed t test to just be between two files, now that ANOVA is implemented.

 ## Installation